 This led to research into the possibility that marijuana may be used to treat those exhibiting mild or moderate symptoms of depression.
 Indeed, a 2007 study found that at low levels, a synthetic form of THC (the most prevalent, psychoactive cannabinoid) could act as an antidepressant.2

-THC’s specific effect on depression is believed to be linked to serotonin (a neurotransmitter) levels, the depletion of which has been identified as a possible cause of depression: those with low levels of serotonin levels are more likely to suffer from the disorder.
+THC’s specific effect on depression is believed to be linked to serotonin (a neurotransmitter) levels, and those with low levels of serotonin are more likely to develop the disorder.
 Both THC and prescription antidepressants raise serotonin levels.

-Significantly, however, at higher doses THC actually begins to actively decrease serotonin levels, which may exacerbate symptoms.
-This polar opposite reaction is likely the reason cannabis seems to be linked to causing depression as often as preventing it.
+At higher doses, however, studies show that THC begins to actively decrease serotonin levels, and this may make depression symptoms worse.
+This polar opposite reaction could be why cannabis is linked to causing depression as often as it is to preventing it.

-There is some anecdotal evidence that marijuana may be used to alleviate depression in patients battling other diseases, for which feelings of depression are a symptom of that condition.
-Those with cancer, multiple sclerosis and other serious illnesses have found their “mood, motivation and outlook are significantly improved” from cannabis use, but these effects have little scientific evidence to back them up.3
+There is some anecdotal evidence that marijuana may be used to alleviate depression in patients battling other diseases.
+Those with multiple sclerosis and other serious illnesses have found their “mood, motivation and outlook are significantly improved” from cannabis use, but these effects have little scientific evidence to back them up.3

 A study conducted in 2013 found that “THC reduces the negative bias in emotional processing,” which in itself could help some mild depressive symptoms4.
-Essentially, marijuana’s ability to deliver a happier outlook on life, and minimize stress, could be enough to alleviate mild depression.
+Essentially, marijuana’s ability to deliver a happier outlook on life and minimize stress is believed by some to be enough to alleviate mild depression.
 Again, very little scientific evidence supports this, though this is largely due to a lack of studies.